msberends/AMR/index.md

 |Gram-negative (641-693)  |  88|        99|        98|
 |Gram-positive (345-1044) |  86|        98|        95|

-Like many other functions in this package, `antibiograms()` comes with support for 20 languages that are often detected automatically based on system language:
+Like many other functions in this package, `antibiogram()` comes with support for 20 languages that are often detected automatically based on system language:

 ```r
 antibiogram(example_isolates,